DRDO contracts Godrej, 9 other cos to manufacture oxygen generators | Business

 The Defence Research and Development Organisation (DRDO) has contracted 10 private sector players, including city-based Godrej & Boyce (G&B), to manufacture oxygen generators.

-Godrej Precision Engineering (GPE), a unit of G&B, has received the order from the Defence Bio-engineering and Electromechanical Laboratory (DEBEL), a DRDO laboratory in Bengaluru, to manufacture oxygen generators, G&B said in a statement.
+Godrej Precision Engineering (GPE), a unit of G&B, has received the order from the Defence Bio-engineering and Electromechanical Laboratory, a DRDO laboratory in Bengaluru, to manufacture oxygen generators, G&B said in a statement.

-The first batch of medical oxygen generators have been deployed in hospitals across Uttar Pradesh, Uttarakhand, and Madhya Pradesh, it added.
+The first batch of medical oxygen generators has been deployed in hospitals across Uttar Pradesh, Uttarakhand and Madhya Pradesh, it added.

 ''With the pandemic still rampant with newer variants emerging, the need for medical oxygen has increased exponentially,'' it said.

-The system utilizes an air compressor to provide compressed air to the oxygen plant which is filtered and dried by a refrigerant air dryer and further filtered before the air is admitted to the oxygen generator through adsorption towers, it added.

-Each generator can produce 250 liters of oxygen per minute which can cater to 50 patients, it added.
+Each generator can produce 250 litres of oxygen per minute which can cater to 50 patients, it added.

-The G&B statement said this is not the first partnership between DRDO and the company.
+G&B said this is not its first partnership with DRDO.
 It pointed to the past collaborations like Godrej Aerospace developing and delivering 5,000 proportional solenoid valves, a critical component for making ventilators, and GPE's work on the Brahmos missile system and naval diving gear, among others.
+In a separate regulatory filing, Isgec Heavy Engineering Ltd said it has bagged an order from DRDO for supply of 25 medical oxygen plants.

+''Isgec is proud to have received an order for 25 medical oxygen plants from DRDO, Ministry of Defence, Govt. of India,'' the company said.

+''These plants have a capacity of 250 LPM (litre per minute) each....The design for these oxygen plants has been developed by DRDO on the Pressure Swing Adsorption (PSA) principle,'' it said.
+This is the first order Isgec has received for medical oxygen plants from DRDO, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)